on-nix/python/CONTRIBUTING.md

 # Notes

-Some projects are only meant to be used on windows:
+Some projects are only meant to be used on windows.
-These projects are windows only.
 Do not try to package them:

 ```nix
 {